hiazmani/cgt-team6/README.md

 * run_trapped_box_causal.py to run the Trapped Box environment with causal influence

 Images are stored in the images/ directory
+  -> If these directories are not created directly by your machine create them manually and update the code to your newly created directory

 Results are stored in the results/ directory
+  -> If these directories are not created directly by your machine create them manually and update the code to your newly created directory